juanfernandes/juanfernandes-uk/src/notes/monthly-notes-march-2021.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: March 2021'
+title: "Monthly Notes: March 2021"
-description: March has been a busy month with me going back to permanent employment and starting a new job at intelliflo.
+description: "March has been a busy month with me going back to permanent employment and starting a new job at intelliflo.
 Finishing my last contract.
-Finishing a freelance project and starting another one.
+Finishing a freelance project and starting another one."
 keywords:
   - tailwindcss
   - alpine js
   - alpinejs
   - tailwind css
   - 11ty
   - eleventy
   - monthly notes
   - notes
   - permanent employment
   - freelance
 date: 2021-04-04T23:00:00Z
 tags:
   - monthly-notes
-- notes

 ---
 March has been a busy month with me going back to permanent employment and starting a new job at intelliflo.
 Finishing my last contract.
 Finishing a freelance project and starting another one.